 Legislation that excludes or is plainly limited to, certain classes of people or relationships is not a kind of discrimination that can be challenged under the EO Act.

 On the other hand, if, for example, a childcare centre refused to accept the child of an unmarried individual or of people in a domestic relationship, the EO Act may be of assistance.

-The EO Act contains some religious exemptions to discrimination; for example, under sections 82 and 83 of the EO Act.
+The EO Act contains some religious exemptions to discrimination; for example, in sections 82 and 83.

 In determining who should be offered employment and the conditions of that employment, section 14 of the Sex Discrimination Act 1984 (Cth) makes it unlawful for an employer to discriminate against a person on the ground of the person’s sex, sexual orientation, gender identity, intersex status, marital or relationship status.

-In Sinopoli v Harrison (Human Rights) VCAT 355, VCAT decided that a clinical decision based on medical Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. may be right or wrong as a clinical decision but is not unlawful treatment.
-In this matter, the doctor’s decision to not The first step in agreeing to make a legally binding agreement.
-An offer must be accepted before there can be a legally enforceable contract.
-For example, a person can offer to sell their car for $5000 and a buyer can accept the offer and pay that purchase price. treatment due to the risks involved was not found to be unlawful discrimination.
+In Sinopoli v Harrison (Human Rights) VCAT 355, VCAT decided that a clinical decision based on medical evidence may be right or wrong as a clinical decision but is not unlawful treatment.
+In this matter, the doctor’s decision to not offer treatment due to the risks involved was found to not be unlawful discrimination.
 VCAT held that it is not unlawfully discriminatory to withhold medical treatment if it is too risky or of no benefit.
 This decision could be significant in the context of treatments for gender dysphoria, where a risk–benefit analysis is undertaken by the treating physician.